Our Protocol

 Records (which are confidential, as set out above) will be retained for a period of one year and may be retained for longer if necessary.

-This policy largely follows the model complaints or grievance procedures for Chambers, which was amended.
+Explanatory note: This policy largely follows the model complaints or grievance procedures for Chambers, which was amended.

-TO BE REVISED: May 2025.
+TO BE REVISED: July 2027

-Chambers operate an equal opportunities policy in its selection of mini-pupils.
+Whitestone Chambers operate an equal opportunities policy in its selection of mini-pupils.
 No applicant for mini-pupillages will be discriminated against based on his or her race, colour, ethnic or national origin, nationality, citizenship, sex, sexual orientation, marital status, disability, religion, political persuasion or age.

-This policy will be reviewed by May 2025.
+This policy will be reviewed by October 2027.

 At Whitestone Chambers (as defined below 'Chambers'), we recognise that privacy is very important to us.
 Chambers has created this privacy policy to show our commitment to the privacy of any personal details that you provide us when using our website.
 Chambers can assure you that we keep your information confidential and do not sell or rent our customers' personal information to third parties.